propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.4.22 =
+* Allow for multiple property types to be chosen for residential properties.
+If you export properties to a third party sich as Rightmove the first in the list will be used
+* Ensure order and current view are maintained when a new search is ran.
+Previously the view and order would reset back to the defaults
+* Added a new 'imported_id' property to the PH_Property object.
+Useful when importing properties from a third party and wanting to get the ID of the property from the third party software.
+Can be called like $property->imported_id;
+* Added new field type of 'recaptcha' meaning a Google reCAPTCHA can be added to enquiry forms
+* Sanitize user input on applicant registration
+* New action 'propertyhive_user_logged_in' called when applicant/vendor/landlord logs in
+* Declared compatibility for WordPress 4.9.8

 = 1.4.21 =
 * Migrated from PrettyPhoto lightbox plugin to Fancybox 3